lunarphp/lunar/docs/src/getcandy/products.md

 # Product Shipping

-By default GetCandy will mark all product variants as `shippable`.
+By default Lunar will mark all product variants as `shippable`.
 If you don't need to ship a certain variant then you can simply set this to false.

 ```php
 $variant->update([